-It is the policy of the Board of Trustees that Shawnee Community College maintain an admission policy for all degree and certificate seeking students.
-If space is limited in programs, preference will be given to students who reside in district #531.
-In accordance with Public Act 86-0954, Shawnee Community College has in effect minimum entrance requirements comparable to those of state universities.
+It is the policy of the Board of Trustees that Shawnee Community College maintain an opendoor admission policy for all potential students who have obtained a high school diploma or GED certificate.
+In the event of space limitations, preference for admissions will be given to district residents.